matxpg/Team-Neural-Networks/Presentation_ROUGH.md

 **Feed Forward:**
   >- Connections between units do not form a directed cycle.
 Different from recurrent neural networks (RNNs).

-**Single Layer Perceptron:**
-  >- Linear Classifier
-  >- Uses Linear predictor function combining set of weights with the feature vector
-  >- Online learning - process data in piece by piece fashion (ie in order that input is given, not having entire input avail from start)
-  >- Can reduce to simpler models given certain parameter

 **Multilayer Perceptron:**
   >- Multi-layers of computational units conected in feed-forward manner